-Members and Quorum: The Committee shall have a total fixed membership of five: four graduate faculty members and one graduate student.
-The student member is chosen from among four rotating student members as set out in section (c) below.
-One of the faculty members will serve as Chair of the Rehabilitation Sciences Sector Academic Appeals Committee (RSSAAC).
-The RSSAAC Chair may assign a Secretary to the RSSAAC, as required.
-Quorum for the RSSAAC is three members, including the Chair.
-For the purposes of an individual appeal, the RSSAAC would report to the Chair of the Department in which the appeal is being launched.
+Members and Quorum: The Committee shall have a total membership of five: four graduate faculty members and one graduate student; in addition, there will be alternate faculty and graduate student members, as set out below.
+One of the faculty members will serve as Chair of Committee.
+Quorum for the Committee has three members, including the Chair.
 This is in agreement with current SGS policies.

 - (a) Members: There shall be four graduate faculty members, one representative from each of the four rehabilitation departments [Department of Occupational Science and Occupational Therapy (OS & OT), Department of Physical Therapy (PT), Graduate Department of Rehabilitation Science (GDRS) and the Department of Speech-Language Pathology (SLP)].
-There shall also be four graduate student members, one representative from each of the four rehabilitation departments listed above.
-Neither the Chair nor the Coordinator of Graduate Studies of the Departments within the Rehabilitation Sciences Sector should be a member of the RSSAAC. - (b) Chair of the Committee: The Rehabilitation Council of Chairs will nominate and appoint a Chair of the RSSAAC from amongst its faculty membership. - (c) Student Member: There will be four graduate student members, one representative from each of the four rehabilitation departments in OS & OT, PT, GDRS and SLP.
-The graduate students in each Department normally will choose the student member to serve on the RSSAAC.
-The four graduate student members will then rotate amongst themselves to have one student representative on the RSSAAC.
-The student representative will not be in the same Department in which the individual appeal is being launched and will continue to hear the same appeal until it is resolved. - (d) Alternate Members: Alternate Committee members shall be appointed by the Chair of the Department every year, renewable once to serve on the RSSAAC.
-The alternate Chair of the RSSAAC will be rotated every year, renewable once between the four graduate faculty members.
-The graduate students in each Department should choose an alternate student member to serve on the RSSAAC every year, renewable once.
-Once an alternate member is involved in an appeal, that alternate member shall continue to hear that same appeal until it is resolved. - (e) Secretary: The Chair of the RSSAAC will assign a Secretary as required.
-The Secretary should be a non-academic who comes from the Sector pool.
+There shall also be one graduate student member.
+Neither the Chairs nor any of the Graduate Coordinator of the Departments within the Rehabilitation Sciences Sector normally should be a member of the Committee. - (b) Chair of the Committee: The Rehabilitation Council of Chairs will nominate and appoint a Chair of the RSSAAC from amongst its faculty membership. - (c) Student Member: There will be one graduate student member. - (d) Alternate Members: Alternate Committee members shall be appointed by the Chair of the Department every year, renewable once, to serve on the Committee if a regular Committee member is unavailable or has a conflict of interest.
+The alternate Chair of the Committee will be rotated every year, renewable once between the four graduate faculty members.
+The graduate students in each Department should choose an alternate student member to serve on the Committee every year, renewable once.
+Student alternatives may rotate among themselves to represent each of the four departments.
+Once an alternate member is involved in an appeal, that alternate member shall continue to hear that same appeal until it is resolved. - (e) Secretary: The Chair of the Department will assign a Secretary as required.
+The Secretary should be a non-academic.